-You'll want to keep these tasty morsels warm, and yor guests will probably clamor for more.
+You'll want to keep these tasty morsels warm, and your guests will probably clamor for more.

 06 of 10

-Dried tomatoes are quite common in southern Italy, and are enjoyed both as antipasti or snacking foods, and as ingredients.
-Trapanesi give them a delightful added twist.
+Dried tomatoes are quite common in southern Italy, and are enjoyed both as antipasti or snack foods and as ingredients.
+Trapanesi gives them a delightful added twist.

 07 of 10